Coming days will be tumultuous for Chandrababu Naidu

 Naidu is also accused of promoting real estate racket in the garb of developing Amaravati, new capital of Andhra Pradesh.

 In 2018, renowned water conservationist Rajendra Singh termed Amaravati "a tragedy in the making".
-He said that the dictatorial attitude of Chief Minister N Chandrababu Naidu with regard to capital construction is not only in violation of the National Green Tribunal (NGT) directives, but also would spell doom to the entire State.
+He said that the dictatorial attitude of then chief minister N Chandrababu Naidu with regard to capital construction is not only in violation of the National Green Tribunal (NGT) directives, but also would spell doom to the entire State.